oliviobecker/back-end-take-home/SUBMISSION.md

 How to run

-It's an API .Net Core C#
+It's an .Net Core 2.2 API

 Can be started with visual studio, deploying to IIS or by command line with the .NET CLI